 Accommodation, Food, Drink, Toilets, and Showers while Trekking to Poon Hill

 While trekking to Poon Hill, accommodations are available in teahouses or lodges, which offer basic but comfortable facilities such as twin-sharing rooms with beds, blankets, and soft pillows.
 Some lodges provide attached bathrooms, while most have shared toilets, which can be either squat or Western-style.
-Hot showers are generally available, often for an additional fee and even free somewhere, with water heated by solar, gas, or firewood systems.
-Meals are served at teahouses and include a mix of Nepali staples like dal bhat (rice with lentils and curry) and international options such as pasta, noodles, and pancakes from a menu.
-Drinking water is accessible through boiled or filtered and refined barreled water options at teahouses that you can buy and refill in your empty bottle.
-Also, bottled water is available in lower areas but is discouraged to reduce plastic waste.
+Hot showers are generally available, often for an additional fee and sometimes free, with water heated by solar, gas, or firewood systems.
+Meals are served at teahouses and include a mix of Nepali staples like dal bhat (rice with lentils and curry) and international options such as pasta, noodles, and pancakes.
+Drinking water is available at teahouses in boiled, filtered, and refined barreled water options that you can buy and refill in your empty bottle.
+Bottled water is also available in lower areas but is discouraged to reduce plastic waste.
 It's recommended to carry a reusable water bottle with purification tablets.
 Toilets are basic but functional, and trekkers should bring their own toiletries, including toilet paper.
 Overall, the trek offers sufficient amenities for a comfortable experience amidst the Himalayan wilderness.

 Is Ghorepani Poon Hill a Family and Elderly Friendly Trekking?